Over 65 shots fired on busy Philadelphia street; 6 wounded | Times Leader

 Click here to subscribe today or Login.

-PHILADELPHIA (AP) — Two gunmen fired more than 65 rounds on a Philadelphia street, sending nighttime pedestrians on a busy block teeming with markets and restaurants scrambling for cover and injuring six people, at least one of them critically, police said Friday.
+PHILADELPHIA — Six gunmen fired more than 65 rounds on a Philadelphia street, sending nighttime pedestrians on a busy block teeming with markets and restaurants scrambling for cover and injuring six people, at least one of them critically, police said Friday.

 Police responded around 11:30 p.m.
 Thursday in the Germantown neighborhood and found a 21-year-old woman shot multiple times in the abdomen and chest and lying near dozens of spent casings.
 Officers rushed her to the hospital, where she was in critical condition Friday.